krishang118/Gemini-Assistant/README.md

 ```bash
 npm run dev  # or yarn dev
 ```
-5. Open in your browser:
+5. Open in your browser and run the web app:
 ```
 http://localhost:8080
 ```